Arnica: benefits, dosage, contraindications

 Sprain, Contusion, Bruises ✪✪✪✪✪

-Arnica is widely used in minor traumatology, meaning in cases of non-open skin trauma, such as contusions, bruises, sprains, strains, or other injuries.
-According to the ESCOP (European Scientific Cooperative on Phytotherapy) and the EMA (European Medicines Agency), Arnica is recognized for these indications.
-Its efficacy is based on its traditional use.
-In clinical practice, Arnica shows promising potential in relieving postoperative symptoms and pain associated with injuries.
-Although some clinical studies suggest that topical products containing 10% Arnica, as well as oral homeopathic products, do not effectively reduce postoperative bruising, contradictory research highlights their benefits.
-For instance, one study showed that applying a 20% Arnica ointment twice daily for two weeks reduced laser-induced bruising compared to a white petrolatum-based ointment.
-Similarly, an Arnica-specific cream, applied four times daily, reduced periocular bruising in the first week after rhinoplasty compared to the absence of local treatment.
-Furthermore, the use of a specific oral homeopathic Arnica product demonstrated bruise reduction in women undergoing a facelift compared to a placebo, on days 1 and 7 postoperatively.
+Arnica is widely used in minor trauma, that is, in cases of non-open skin injury such as contusions, bruises, sprains, strains, or others.
+According to ESCOP (European Scientific Cooperative on Phytotherapy) and the EMA (European Medicines Agency), Arnica is recognized for these indications.
+Its efficacy is based on traditional use.
+In clinical practice, Arnica shows promising potential in relieving postoperative symptoms and pain associated with trauma.
+Although some clinical studies suggest that topical products containing 10% Arnica, as well as oral homeopathic products, do not effectively reduce postoperative bruising, conflicting research highlights their benefits.
+For example, one study showed that applying a 20% Arnica ointment twice daily for two weeks reduced laser-induced bruising compared with a plain white petroleum jelly ointment.
+Similarly, a specific Arnica cream, applied four times daily, reduced periocular bruising in the first week after rhinoplasty compared with no local treatment.
+Furthermore, the use of a specific oral homeopathic Arnica product demonstrated a reduction in bruising in women undergoing facelift surgery compared with placebo on postoperative days 1 and 7.
 A more recent clinical study examined the effect of topical application of Arnica or mucopolysaccharide polysulfate (MPSP) following lower wisdom tooth extraction.
-The results showed that the Arnica and MPSP groups experienced less pain than the control group until the fifth day.
-Arnica was more effective in reducing trismus, while MPSP was more effective in reducing swelling.
+Results showed that the Arnica and MPSP groups experienced less pain than the control group up to the fifth day.
+Arnica was more effective at reducing trismus, while MPSP was more effective at decreasing edema.

 Posologie